krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_tkt_enctypes**
-    Identifies the supported list of session key encryption types that should be requested by the client.
+    Identifies the supported list of session key encryption types that should be requested by the client, in order of preference from highest to lowest.
 The format is the same as for default_tgs_enctypes.
 The default value for this tag is
     |defetypes|, but single-DES encryption types will be implicitly
     removed from this list if the value of **allow_weak_crypto** is